Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 Wildlife fish will be swimming around under the ice for the player to look at.
 Most of these will be swimming aimlessly.

-If the player gets lost or does not make progress for a certain amount of time, a noticeable fish will help guide the player towards their goal.
+If the player gets lost or does not make progress for a certain amount of time, a noticeable fish will help guide the player towards their goal. - currently not implemented in build.

 ### 5.5 Game Procedures <a name="game-procedures"></a>
 The player wakes up, with no colours unlocked.
-They explore the ice and find one of a few events, finishing it will unlock a new colour.
+They explore the ice and find one of a few events, interacting with the puzzles will unlock new colours.
 Once they’ve done this for all the events, the game is finished.

 ### 5.6 Scoring/winning conditions <a name="score-win-conditions"></a>
 The win condition of the game happens when the player has finished all the major events and they have unlocked all the colours.
 When they’ve done this, the game will trigger an ‘end scene’ event that will be a drastic encounter that makes the player lose all their colours again for a short while.
 Once they get them all back to a short impactful moment, the game will end.

+The 'end scene' as described above is not in the game as of now.

 ### 5.7 Modes and other features <a name="modes"></a>
 After the game has ended the player is free to skate around on the ice.